-Wondering how to self-publish a book and make steady passive income?
+Wondering how to self-publish a book on Amazon and make steady passive income?
 It’s easier than you think.

-I have self-published 3 books on Amazon without any prior experience selling on the platform.
-All three have become #1 bestsellers in multiple categories.
+I have self-published 5 books on Amazon without any prior experience selling on the platform.
+All five have become #1 bestsellers in multiple categories.

 Moreover, being an author has opened many doors, from podcast interviews to speaking engagements.